-Rudder include a script for upgrading all the files which needed to.
-Then, you should not replace your old files by the new ones when apt-get/aptitude is asking for, unless you want to reset all your parameters.
+Rudder includes a script for upgrading all files, databases, etc... which need migrating.
+Therefore, you should not replace your old files by the new ones when apt-get/aptitude asks about this, unless you want to reset all your parameters.